 During the AR 21 reporting period, Stanford received ASA or ASX for six projects.
-All of these projects were determined to be consistent with the General Plan land use designations and zoning requirements, and were found to be adequately analyzed in the CP/GUP EIR.
-See Section II of this Annual Report for the status of each project.
+All of these projects were determined to be

 When violations of codes, ordinances, or other requirements occur, they are addressed through appropriate County procedures.
 During the AR19 reporting period, a violation was issued by the County involving the Cabrillo-Dolores Subdivision, for unpermitted removal of three oak trees and noncompliance with GUP Condition K.2., relating to preconstruction surveys for nesting raptors and migratory birds.
 The required replacement trees will be planted following project completion, anticipated to be in FY 23.